stroiman/go-dom/README.md

 In Go, writing tests for the HTTP handler is easy if all you need to do is verify the response.

-But if you need to test at a higher lever, for example verify how any JavaScript code effects the page; you would need to use browser automation, like [Selenium](https://www.selenium.dev/), and this introduces a significant overhead; not only from out-of-process communication with the browser, but also
+But if you need to test at a higher level, for example verify how any JavaScript code effects the page; you would need to use browser automation, like [Selenium](https://www.selenium.dev/), and this introduces a significant overhead; not only from out-of-process communication with the browser, but also